Part One: Education

 The boy nodded sharply, and jogged back over to the pot.
 For a moment Chancellor Leilo remained at the doorway, watching the boy at work over their food, before passing his eyes over the circular valley for any signs of movement.
 There was nothing to see except the rising heat off the sands beyond, and the leviathan-like wall of dust that crept across the desert towards them.
 Weary, the Chancellor turned, and returned to his desk.

-Leilo was an old man -- though not old enough to have seen the Calamity as his mother and father had.
-Yet he had held the role of Chancellor for only half a year, and it was only three months into his new position that Master Kohga had been defeated.
-He had never expected to reach this age and still be so full of worry.
-A new Master was to be elected, and it seemed every Yiga with more than a year’s service to their name thought themselves worthy.
+Leilo had held the role of Chancellor for only half a year, and it was only three months into his new position that Master Kohga had been defeated.
+As tradition dictated -- and tradition was at the core of the Yiga Clan -- a new Master was to be elected, and it seemed every Yiga with more than a year’s service to their name thought themselves worthy.
 The role of selecting the candidates and running the election had fallen to Leilo -- and after months of infighting, bloody duels between members, and more bribery offers than he could count, Chancellor Leilo wanted nothing more than to put a few miles between him and that damned hideout.
 He had traveled to the desert with Inglis so that his mind could be at peace, and to select the worthy candidates among the applicants.

 His assistant had not yet returned.
 Soon the sun would set, and the storm would arrive.